BHEESETTIANAND/dash_data_1/README.md

 ## Features 📈
 ### Data Visualizations:
 Explore visual representations of ticket cancellation trends, customer demographics, and trip characteristics.
 ### Insights Section:
 Discover insights on reasons for cancellation and actionable strategies to mitigate cancellation risks and boost sales.
 ### Actions Section:
 Access actionable recommendations to reduce ticket cancellations and enhance revenue generation.

 ## Insights 💡
 The insights section of the dashboard highlights key findings related to ticket cancellations:

 ## Reasons for Cancellation:
 Analysis reveals common reasons for ticket cancellations, such as flight schedule conflicts, pricing concerns, and last-minute changes in travel plans.
 ## Actions to Reduce Cancellations:
 Recommendations include optimizing pricing strategies, providing flexible booking options, and improving communication channels with customers.
 ## Actions 🚀
 The actions section outlines actionable steps to minimize ticket cancellations and increase sales:

 ## Optimize Pricing:
 Implement dynamic pricing strategies to offer competitive rates and incentivize early bookings.
 ## Enhance Customer Service:
 Provide personalized assistance and support to address customer concerns and inquiries promptly.
 ## Offer Flexible Booking Options:
 Introduce flexible booking policies and refund options to accommodate changing travel plans.
-## To see the dashboard click on below link
+## To see the dashboard click on the below link
 Dashboard_link:  https://dashboarddata.streamlit.app/